Our optometrist, Imran Darbar, gives us a first-hand account on his keratoconus story from diagnosis to how it affects his daily life.

-I first started experiencing vision problems approximately 18 months ago.
-At the time.
-I had been wearing glasses and contact lenses with a prescription of -3.50 R+L. The main difficulty I found was when it started getting darker outside in the wintertime.
-When I’d be driving back from work on the motorway I started to realise things were more blurred than usual.
+I first started experiencing visual changes approximately 18 months ago.
+The main difficulty I found was when it started getting dark earlier during the winter period, in particular, driving back from work on the motorway, I started to realise my vision was slightly blurred.
 I also noticed a lot more glare from light sources such as car headlights.
-They appeared more like a streak rather than a distinct light ray.
-I then found that I was also finding it hard to distinguish between small numerical values on the computer.
+They appeared more like a streak rather than a distinct spot.
+I also found that I was finding it difficult to distinguish between small numerical values on the computer.

 How / when were you diagnosed with keratoconus?

 I had qualified as an Optometrist just a year before my diagnosis and I had an inkling that it could be Keratoconus.